VictorOps is now Splunk On-Call! Learn More.

 Dan started investigating.
 Payment requests were hanging because every time someone tried to check out with a promo code, the system was choking as it ran a series of rules through a CSV file of 20 million user IDs in order to validate the code.

 First, they tried restarting the service.
 Transactions would work for a little while, but the system would repeatedly get overwhelmed and stop working.
 To make things worse, the promo code leaked onto Slickdeals, which just magnified the problem.

 “There was just a moment of paralysis,” Dan said.
 “I had built the whole thing, it was falling over, and you couldn’t push code to fix it in that moment.”

 Luckily, the team had put in a circuit breaker that let them disable all promo codes in case of a problem.
 So they triggered the circuit breaker which stopped everyone, including people with legitimate promo codes, from using them.

 Everything turned out fine within the next couple of weeks.
-Dan brought in another developer.
-They worked through the problems together to stabilize the service.
+Dan brought in another developer, and they worked through the problems together to stabilize the service.

 During these conversations, my interviewees’ faces reveal the strong emotions they felt during these worst moments of their careers.
-Dan’s story wins the award for most paralyzing.
+Luckily, teams today have help guiding them through incident management.
+Dan’s story wins the award for Most Paralyzing.

 Jump ahead to the next award in our series: The Most Grueling Award